deloresmincarelli/Portfolio/README.md

 ## Welcome!
 Let's begin with introductions:
 I have to admit, I'm a data sleuth.
-<br> To me, there is nothing more exciting than cracking open a new dataset.
+<br> To me, there is nothing more exciting than cracking open a new dataset and figuring out the secrets.

 For years, I have rolled up my sleeves to help clinicians and managers make better decisions backed by sound data analysis.
 This required a deep - dive into their business, learning about their problems and concerns, and then being a professional sleuth to find and curate the data to underpin the analytics.